ptomulik/mozilla-resubmit/README.rst

 Overview
 --------

-This tool is designated for network/mail administrators.
-Having a bunch of messages forwarded to you by your users, the **Resubmit** tool extracts all attached messages from these emails, then for each extracted message it composes a **new** message with the extracted message attached to it and sends the **new** message  to a specified recipient(s).
+This tool helps with an automatic resubmission of messages to a predefined destination.
+Its most common purpose is a (re)submission of spam samples to a spam reporting centre.
+Having a bunch of messages (possibly forwarded to you as attachments), the **Resubmit** tool composes a **new** message with the original one attached to it and sends the **new** message  to a specified recipient(s).
 It's particularly useful as a tool for supervised spam/ham sample resubmission.

 Motivation
 ----------